 Treatment of a distal radial epiphysis Injury

 Strengthening the forearm muscles with specific wrist and hand exercises should be done.
-This will reduce the load and balance of weight-bearing on the wrist which is often overextended to compensate for a lack of strength and is thought to be a significant cause of a distal radial epiphysis injury.
+This will reduce the load and balance of weight-bearing on the wrist.
+Often young gymnasts will overextended their wrist to compensate for a lack of strength.
+This is thought to be a significant cause of a distal radial epiphysis injury.

 - DiFiori JP, Caine DJ, Malina RM.
 Wrist pain, distal radial physeal injury, and ulnar variance in the young gymnast.
 Am J Sports Med 2006;34(5):840–9.